 In bombing Gaza, Netanyahu has chosen domestic politics over hostages

-Israel’s overnight bombardment of Gaza has killed more than 400 people, shattering hopes of a long-term peace and the return of Israel’s hostages, writes Chief International Correspondent Bel Trew
+Israel’s overnight bombardment of Gaza has killed more than 400 people, shattering hopes of long-term peace and the return of Israel’s hostages, writes chief international correspondent Bel Trew

-In the early hours of Tuesday morning, families in Gaza were shaken awake by the return of ferocious bombardment from the air and land.
-The tense calm of a fragile ceasefire - brokered by the US, Qatar, and Egypt and in place since January - had been shattered.
+In the early hours of Tuesday, families in Gaza were shaken awake by the return of ferocious bombardment from the air and land.
+The tense calm of a fragile ceasefire – brokered by the US, Qatar, and Egypt and in place since January – had been shattered.

-Israeli prime minister Benjamin Netanyahu ordered the renewed offensive, vowing that Israel will “from now on act against Hamas with increasing military strength”, blaming Hamas for its “repeated refusal to release our hostages, as well as its rejection of all of the proposals”.
+Israeli prime minister Benjamin Netanyahu ordered the renewed offensive, vowing that Israel will “from now on act against Hamas with increasing military strength”, blaming the group for its “repeated refusal to release our hostages, as well as its rejection of all of the proposals”.

 It comes just two weeks after he ordered Israel to cut off all food, medicine, fuel, electricity, and other supplies to Gaza’s two million people to try and put pressure on Hamas to accept a new deal.